QuickBooks HelpQuickBooksHelpIntuit

 • Your EIN or SSN at the time of registration for sales tax

-Our product teams are working with every state so we can support filing in all states.
-Each state has its own rules and regulations, so it may take a little longer for us to roll out the feature to all states.
+The e-file feature might not be available yet in your state where you collect sales tax.
+Our product teams work with every state so we can support e-file in all states.
+Each state has its own rules and regulations, so it may take time to roll out the feature.

 Sales tax can only be paid using ACH debit.
 We’ll send this via a secured transmission to the state along with your sales tax return.

-It can take up to 48 hours to receive confirmation from the state.
-As soon as we receive confirmation, QuickBooks will notify you via email.
-You’ll also see the status update in QuickBooks Online.
+It can take up to 48 hours to receive confirmation from the state agency.
+Once we receive confirmation, QuickBooks will notify you via email, and you'll see the status update in QuickBooks.

 The state may reject a return for many reasons.
 The most common reasons are: